 Jim Carrey says – “Your need for acceptance can make you invisible in this world, risk being seen in all of your glory.”

-In the next couple of paragraphs I am sharing my personal practices which I am currently implementing in my life.
-Because just as you I am on my journey for finding myself.
-Remember not all that wonder are lost.
+Because just as you I am on my journey, the journey of knowing/understanding myself.
+Remember not all that wander are lost.

 I started more than a year ago.
-Journaling is communication with yourself it can aslo be a way to connect with your subconscious.
+Journaling is communication with yourself it can also be a way to connect with your subconscious.
 While sleeping, our subconscious mind has been brewing, scheming, problem-solving, and learning.
 So when I wake up, the first thing I do is write everything on my mind, this gives me a burst of creative flow.
 My opinion is that is a great way to replace our usual waking up habit.
 Instead of checking up your phone or email or whatever.
-The result is the following – you feel much more present and aware, ready to kick-start your day.